 Applications will only be allocated bond authority if there is enough remaining after awarding all eligible applications in higher priority levels.
-Within each category, allocation priority will be based on the relevant scoring and threshold requirements of Section IV.
+Within each category, applications seeking the least amount of authority per low-income unit will have priority..

 B. ELIGIBILITY FOR AWARD